 Somewhere to go.
 A toilet is essential for improving community health and environmental sanitation.
 Purpose-built toilets mean less disease and more dignity in villages.
+This gift contributes to projects that also teach people about the importance of sanitation and hygiene, training in how to build toilets and items contributing to building toilets, such as toilet pans.

 Gifts and donations of $2 or more are tax deductible.